arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

       0 + "1 "           0 + 1 = 1           0 + 1 = 1        TO_NUMBER("1 ") = 1
       0 + " 1"           0 + 1 = 1           0 + 1 = 1        TO_NUMBER(" 1") = 1
       0 + "a1"           0 + 0 = 0           0 + 0 = 0        TO_NUMBER("a1") = 0

+- the AQL function `DATE_NOW` is now marked as deterministic internally, meaning that the optimizer may evaluate the function at query compile time and not at query runtime.
+This will mean that calling the function repeatedly inside the same query will now always produce the same result, whereas in previous versions of ArangoDB the function may have generated different results.

+  Each AQL query that is run will still evalute the result value of the `DATE_NOW` function independently, but only once at the beginning of the query.
+This is most often what is desired anyway, but the change makes `DATE_NOW` useless to measure time differences inside a single query.

 - the internal AQL function `PASSTHRU` (which simply returns its call argument) has been changed from being non-deterministic to being deterministic, provided its